Trash the cash.

 What is an Alternative Payment Method?

 Alternative payment methods offer a way for consumers to purchase goods or services without traditional payment methods like cash or major credit cards( Visa, Mastercard).
-APMs include prepaid cards, e-wallets, bank transfers, and payment installment options (i.e, buy now, pay later).
+APMs include prepaid cards, second chance credit cards, e-wallets, bank transfers, and payment installment options (i.e, buy now, pay later).

 Now that technology is enabling e-commerce and saas businesses to sell online, more consumers are resorting to digital & mobile payments.